 Edinburgh is home to author Ian Rankin and to his best known creation, Inspector John Rebus.
-Rebus is the focus of a series of detective novels that have sold millions of copies worldwide in 20 languages.
+Rebus is the focus of a series of over 20 detective novels that have sold millions of copies worldwide in many languages.
 But the city is not just the backdrop to the Rebus novels, it is also a central character in most of them.
-Through Rebus many people have come to know Edinburgh less as the beautiful capital of a newly reborn nation than as a starkly monochrome city of crime, sleaze and overstressed police.
+Through Rebus many people have come to know Edinburgh less as the beautiful capital of a reborn nation than as a starkly monochrome city of crime, sleaze and overstressed police.

 Judging by worldwide sales and by the thousands of fans who flock to Ian Rankin's book-signings and appearances at events across the world, his fan base extends to millions of readers, many of whom have not yet visited Edinburgh but who are nonetheless fascinated by his depiction of John Rebus, the grumpy, dishevelled, divorced and dysfunctional Edinburgh detective.
 The character's very name is a giveaway: a rebus is the Latin for a picture puzzle, a mystery that has to be unlocked

 The first Inspector Rebus book was Knots and Crosses, published in 1987, and Ian Rankin admits he did not set out to write a series, still less a definitive crime novel.
 He saw it as a 20th-century reworking of Robert Louis Stevenson's classic The Strange Case of Dr Jekyll and Mr Hyde.
 Stevenson fully recognized the divisions within the Edinburgh of his time.
 For him it was forever a place of contrasts: rich and poor, good and evil, daytime virtues and nightly lusts, the slums of the Old Town overlooking the surface splendours of the Georgian New Town.